cceh/capitularia/doc_src/vm/transformations.rst

 The transformations used to produce HTML from TEI.

+The xslt files reside at :file:`~capitularia/prj/capitularia/capitularia/xslt/`.
+The transformations are driven by the :file:`Makefile` in that directory.

 The XSLT stylesheets were first written in XSLT 1 because the WebProjekt setup by the RRZK offered only an XSLT 1 processor (xsltproc through PHP).